 You can mount a VxFS file system by using the mount command.
-If you enter this command, the generic mount command parses the arguments and the -F fstype option executes the mount command specific to that file system type.
-For VxFS and VERITAS-installed products, the generic mount command executes the VxFS mount command from the directory /sbin/fs/vxfs3.5.
-If the -F option is not supplied, the command searches the file /etc/fstab for a file system and an fstype matching the special file or mount point provided.
-If no file system type is specified, mount uses the default file system type (VxFS).
+When you enter the mount command, the generic mount command parses the arguments and the -F FSType option executes the mount command specific to that file system type.
+The mount command first searches the /etc/fs/FSType directory, then the /usr/lib/fs/FSType directory.
+If the -F option is not supplied, the command searches the file /etc/vfstab for a file system and an FSType matching the special file or mount point provided.
+If no file system type is specified, mount uses the default file system.